jmschmidt/CodingExercise/README.md

 Loads data from MLB.com's stats api for yesterday's games into a slider which displays headline, image, and small description.

-slider is navigated with left and right arrows on keyboard.
+The slider is navigated with left and right arrows on keyboard.

 Press Enter to toggle display of game details.

 ### Target Browser